core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Failure:
 : 4.00 "Bad Request" or 400 "Bad Request".
 Malformed request.

 Failure:
-: 4.04 "Not Found" or 404 "Not Found".
-An Endpoint is not registered in the RD (e.g. may have expired).

-Failure:
 : 5.03 "Service Unavailable" or 503 "Service Unavailable".
 Service could not perform the operation.